piersdd/caldav-mcp/PROVIDER_NOTES.md

 ### Configuration

-The `CalDAVClient` does not implement built-in retries.
+The `CalDAVClient` does not implement automatic retry logic.
 If you experience throttling, add manual `sleep` calls between operations or schedule writes during off-peak hours.

 > **Testing status**: The project’s end-to-end tests run against Yandex Calendar.
 Other CalDAV providers follow the same protocol and should work, but they have not been exercised end-to-end yet.